machine mastery

 Too much or too little coffee creates problems:

-UnderdosedPuck moves during extraction, creating channels
+UnderdosedPuck moves during extraction, opening channels

 InconsistentDifferent results shot to shot